143rd Rifle Division: Voronezh-Kastornoye Offensive

 On January 10, 1943, Kurnosov was made deputy commander of 13th Army's rear services, where he would remain well into the postwar.
 He was replaced by Col. Aleksandr Alekseevich Startsev, who had previously led the 1023rd Rifle Regiment of the 307th Division.
 By mid-January it was clear that a massive victory was about to be won at Stalingrad, and the STAVKA set about planning to expand this success on other fronts.
 By January 20 Bryansk Front, now under command of Lt.
 Gen. M. A. Reyter, and consisting of 3rd, 13th, and 48th Armies, plus 15th Air Army, was on a line from Bolshye Golubochki to Novosil to Gremyachaya to Kozinka.
-13th Army, now with seven rifle divisions, including the rebuilt 143rd, formed the Front's left wing, on a 100km-wide zone from Sidorovka to Kozinka, much as it had been since the previous July.
+13th Army, now with seven rifle divisions, including the rebuilt 143rd, formed the Front's left wing, on a 100 km-wide zone from Sidorovka to Kozinka, much as it had been since the previous July.
 However, just before the start of the offensive Reyter carried out a regrouping.
 The sector of the front from Sidorovka to Yasnaya Polyana, along with the 143rd and 74th Rifle Divisions holding it, were turned over to 48th Army and so did not take part.